acmsigsoft/EmpiricalStandards/docs/drafts/QualitativeSimulation.md

 ## Antipatterns

 -  Overstating the degree to which the simulation justifies inferences about participants' cognitive states or cognitive processes.
 The whole point of a qualitative simulation is often to get insight into cognitive states and processes, but these insights should be presented with caution.
 -  Attempting a qualitative simulation from a positivist epistemological stance.
 There is no coherent positivist basis for qualitative research in an artificial context.
 Qualitative simulations make more sense from a realist or interpretivist epistemological stance.
+-  Attempting to evaluate the quality criteria using quantitative/positivist validity criteria.

 ## Invalid Criticisms

 -   Does not present quantitative data.
 That's why it's called a "qualitative" simulation.
 -   The task or environment are artificial.
 The whole point of a qualitative simulation is to study an artificial task in a controlled environment.
 -   Lack of internal validity.
 Internal validity is a positivist criterion.
+-   is not reported as a positivist experiment/randomised controlled trial.

 ## Suggested Readings